mrconter1/human-level-agi-definition/README.md

 # A Robust Definition for Human-Level AGI

-Like many others, I've been amazed by the recent capabilities demonstrated by systems like O1 and O3.
+Like many others, I've been amazed by the recent capabilities demonstrated by systems like OpenAI's O1 and O3.
 As someone deeply interested in technology and AI ([View My Projects](https://www.lindahl.works/#projects)), I've spent recent years trying to create tests that AI cannot pass.
 This endeavor has become increasingly challenging - and that's actually really interesting when you think about it.

 This challenge of creating tests is intimately connected to how we define human-level AGI.
 It's as if we've been trying to define it through our attempts to create benchmarks that AI can't solve.